alan-hadyk/grocify/README.md

    - `name` TEXT (required, max.
 100 characters) - Name of the ingredient (e.g., "Onion")
    - `unit` UUID (required, max.
 100 characters) - Unit of measurement for the ingredient (e.g., "g", "cups", "ml", "l", "kg", "teaspoons").
 This is a foreign key referencing `units.id`.
    - `author` UUID (required) - Relation to the User who created the ingredient.
 This is a foreign key referencing `users.id`
+   - `last_category_id` UUID (optional) - Relation to the last category to which ingredient was added for a shopping list.
+This is a foreign key referencing `categories.id`
    - `created_at` TIMESTAMPTZ (required) - The timestamp of when the ingredient was created.

 4. `units` table - Standardized units of measurement for ingredients: